Close Menu

 Distributing your spending across several credit cards can help keep utilization low on each card, which can benefit your credit score.
 Lenders look at both individual card utilization and overall utilization, so balancing your debt can be advantageous.
 This strategy not only helps maintain a good credit score but also allows you to take advantage of the rewards programs offered by different cards.

-For instance, if one card offers cashback on groceries and another on travel, spreading your expenses accordingly can maximize your benefits while keeping your utilization in check.
+For instance, if one card offers cash back on groceries and another on travel, spreading your spending accordingly can maximize your benefits while keeping your utilization in check.

 Use These Tips to Lower Utilization